This post may contain affiliate links.

 Having one book that contains so many various time management strategies changes the personal narrative.
 Typically if I read a book and the strategy doesn’t work for me then I assume that I’m the problem.
 What is wrong with me that this great strategy doesn’t help?
 A Year of Living Productively changes that.
 Now if a strategy doesn’t work for me I know that it just isn’t a good fit for my personality.
 That is okay!
 There are 80+ other time management strategies that I can try.
 Something is bound to be the right solution for me.

 How To Choose the Right Time Management Strategies

 I think we can all agree that we are a diverse bunch of people.
 What works for me might not work for you and vice versa.
 So, then how do we know which strategies are right for us?

 Dr. Wilson uses her clinical background to recommend certain strategies for various personalities.

 Many time management strategies can be used concurrently.
 For example, you can get proper nutrition, adequate amounts of sleep, and use a paper planner all at the same time.

-The biggest way to find the right time management strategies for you are trial and error.
+The biggest way to find the right strategies for you are trial and error.
 Try a few strategies, record the results, and see what happens.
 If it works for you, keep using it.
 If it doesn’t, drop it.
 It is easier to abandon strategies that don’t work when we haven’t spent a few weeks reading a book praising that strategy as the only solution to your time management woes.

 Trial and error was how Melanie tested the theories in the book.
 She experimented until she found what worked for her.
 She read all the books so that we don’t have to.

 My goal for 2019 is to be more productive and A Year of Living Productively will help me with that goal.
-I have already started putting a few time management strategies to work and I am getting more done each day.
+I have already started putting a few strategies to work and I am getting more done each day.
 This Christmas break has been more productive than usual, while still allowing me time to relax and enjoy my family.